Uh-oh! I'm the Fashion bitch boss...

 Although I'm used to living abroad, this is the first time I'm not on a Student Visa.

 Meaning, this is forever.
 I mean, long-term at least.
-As a young adult (this term sucks, I'm sorry you had to read it) who's moved a lot, the area of my brain in charge of time and long-term thinking is specially underdeveloped.
+As a young adult (this term sucks, I'm sorry you had to read it) who's moved a lot, the area of my brain in charge of long-term thinking is specially underdeveloped.

 Moving is always a hassle, but all the paperwork you need to go through in order to get a resident status in a new country beats it big time.
+Unless you find bureaucracy fun.

 After bringing my 3 large suitcases to my new flat, all I could think was Crossfit, you wish!